KKornegay/ETL_Project_Group_2/README.md

 In this graph it appears that gun injuries trend higher during the summer months and then seem to trend back down as it gets colder.

+# Limitations

+The limitations of this dataset is that is collected from media, law enforcement, government and commercial sources which are not neccessarily completely reliable.
+It is also collected over a time span of only 3 years (2014-2016) therefore is not up to date.